Skip to content

 For off-season and base building, Joe Friel on Roadman is the reference.
 Friel wrote the Cyclist's Training Bible and his framework for periodised build-up is still the clearest in the sport.

-For fuelling, Tim Spector on Roadman covers personalised nutrition and the ZOE data on metabolic individuality.
-For race-day carbohydrate intake specifically, Empirical Cycling has a strong three-part series on fuelling strategy.
+For fuelling, Tim Spector on Roadman covers personalised nutrition and the ZOE data on metabolic individuality (his actual specialism — microbiome and individualised glycaemic response).
+For race-day carbohydrate oxidation and hourly CHO targets, look to Asker Jeukendrup's research and Empirical Cycling's three-part series on fuelling strategy.

 For aerodynamics and equipment, Dan Bigham on Roadman is the best single episode you can listen to.
-Former UCI Hour Record holder, engineer, now working with Ineos.
+Former UCI Hour Record holder, engineer, Head of Engineering at Red Bull-Bora-Hansgrohe.
 He ranks the marginal gains by cost-to-benefit, which matters when you're not on a pro budget.

 For strength training, episodes with Menachem Brodie (Fast Talk, Consummate Athlete) cover what actually transfers to cycling performance versus what doesn't.